joneslabuky/beeTFevolution/README.md

 # Bee Transcription Factor Evolution

-This repository contains scripts and results files for "Evolutionary transitions in social behavior are associated with convergent and partially reversible expansions of transcription factor binding sties by Ploessl and Jones, published in XXXX.
+This repository contains scripts and results files for "Evolutionary transitions in social behavior are associated with convergent and partially reversible expansions of transcription factor binding sties" by Ploessl and Jones, published in XXXX.
 DOI:XXXX.

 Preprocessing: pipeline for preparing orthgroup and TF motif data for downstream comparative analyses using OrthoFinder and PWMScan.